aroncullberg/scale-car-software-testbed/README.md

 - Diagrams showing data flow in program
 - Section outlining how to create new components and stuff, like if you add something to sensor_tasks you need to add in cmakelists stuff.

+List of things that have wasted most time so far
+Not realizing i spent 4h trying to debug why a file didnt work when i had typed SRC instead of SRCS in the cmakelists.txt so the file didn't even copmile.
+Trying to get claude/r1/gpt to fix the dshot driver bugs isntead of reading the fucking manual.
+Read the manual its faster.
+Also never use more than 48 symbols for rmt channels if you want many fun.

 ```mermaid
 flowchart TB
     subgraph Vehicle["Vehicle MCU (ESP32-S3)"]